DevExpress/devextreme-documentation/concepts/05 UI Components/TreeView/00 Getting Started with TreeView/50 Select Records.md

 To enable node selection, set the [selectByClick](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#selectByClick) property to **true**.
 If you want to add checkboxes for each node, set the [showCheckBoxesMode](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#showCheckBoxesMode) property to *"normal"* or *"selectAll"*.
 The latter mode additionally displays the "Select All" checkbox at the top of the TreeView.

 The default selection mode is multiple.
-As an alternative, you can set the [selectionMode](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/selectionMode) property to *"single"*.
+As an alternative, you can set the [selectionMode](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/selectionMode) property to *"single"* as in this demo.

 To obtain the selected node's data, use the [onSelectionChanged](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#onSelectionChanged) function.
-In the code below, this function displays the selected book and its author:
+In the code below, this function displays the selected product and its price:

 ---
 ##### jQuery